WeTransfer/wt-api-docs/source/includes/_transfer-api.md

 ## Create a new transfer

 Transfers must be created with files.
-Once the transfer has been created and finalized, new files cannot be added.
+Once the transfer has been created and finalized, items cannot be added.

 ```shell
 curl https://dev.wetransfer.com/v2/transfers \